slevomat/coding-standard/doc/classes.md

 #### SlevomatCodingStandard.Classes.RequireMultiLineMethodSignature 🔧

-Enforces method signature to be splitted to more lines so each parameter is on its own line.
+Enforces method signature to be split to more lines so each parameter is on its own line.

 Sniff provides the following settings:

-* `minLineLength`: specifies min line length to enforce signature to be splitted.
+* `minLineLength`: specifies min line length to enforce signature to be split.
 Use 0 value to enforce for all methods, regardless of length.

 * `includedMethodPatterns`: allows to configure which methods are included in sniff detection.
 This is an array of regular expressions (PCRE) with delimiters.
 You should not use this with `excludedMethodPatterns`, as it will not work properly.